nelsonvega/ulab-ai/Top 6 Supervised Learning Algorithm in Sklearn.md

 When it comes to **Machine Learning**, depending on the problem to solve , we could take different approaches.
-S

-1,

-SL is the Data mining process of inferring a function from labeled training data.
+One of the primary terms we learn is Supervised Learning.
+It is  the Data mining process of inferring a function from labeled training data.

 Confused? me too.